Prometheus School

-Prometheus School is a co-educational school located in Noida, Uttar Pradesh.
+Prometheus School is a co-educational school in Noida, Uttar Pradesh, India.
 The school is following authorization as an IB World School.

 History

 Prometheus school was founded in 2019.
 Mukesh Sharma is the chairman of the school.
 He is also the founder and CEO of QA InfoTech, a software company based in Noida.

 Chairman, Mr. Mukesh Sharma was recognized as the most Enterprising Education Leader of the Year by ScooNews Great Indian Learning Awards 2021.

 On May 18, 2020, the school appointed Ms. Rashima Vaid as the Principal of the Secondary School.
 She has done her Master of Philosophy (M.Phil.) in International Relations from Jawaharlal Nehru University.
 She has engaged closely with two IB programmes – the MYP and DP in various capacities including IB Teacher (French for MYP and DP), IB examiner (MYP and DP) and IB curriculum coordinator (MYP).
 Ms. Aneesha Sahni is the Primary school Principal at Prometheus School.
 She is a postgraduate in Marketing and Finance from Delhi University.
 She also holds a South Australian certificate for teaching English as a Second Language (ELS) in a mainstream class.
 She has attended numerous IBPYP Category 1,2 and 3 workshops and early childhood education courses in the United Kingdom including Managing EYFS, The Ultimate Early Years Environment and Language and Literacy in Early Childhood.

 Prometheus School has been among the first in the country to start the directed online learning programs for students ever since schools have been closed in April 2020 due to COVID-19 pandemic.
 The school has announced online classroom sessions for students of grade 5, 6 and 7 who don't have access to online classroom sessions.
 The School takes a fee for these online sessions only to donate in Prime Minister’s Citizen Assistance and Relief in Emergency Situations Fund (PM CARES Fund).